ruuddejong-altran/python-c-cpp/docs/example_2.md

 the object would still exist on the heap with a reference count of 1.
-But our `result` local variable would be out of scope, and there would no references left that pointing to this object.
+But our `result` local variable would be out of scope, and there would no references left that point to this object.
 In other words, we would have created a memory leak.

 By calling `Py_XDECREF`, we decrement the reference count of the object